Highly Accurate Quantum Chemical Property Prediction with Uni-Mol+: Experiment

 \subsection{Model Configuration}

 Similar to both Graphormer~\cite{ying2021transformers} and Transformer-M~\cite{luo2022one}, \name comprises 12 layers with an atom representation dimension of $d_x=768$ and a pair representation dimension of $d_p=256$.
-The model employs 128 Gaussian kernels, each with a width of $w=9.0$ \AA, and 48 attention heads in the \sa module.
 The hidden dimension of \ffn in the atom representation track is set to $768$, while that of the pair representation track is set to $256$.
 Additionally, the hidden dimension in the \opm is $d_o=32$, and the hidden dimension in the \tm is $d_t=32$ as well.
-The number of iteration $R$ is set to $2$, and the position update step size is set to $\eta=0.01$.
-For LTI training strategy, we specified a standard deviation of $\upsilon = 0.2$ for random noise and employed a particular sampling method for $q$.
-Specifically, $q$ was set to $0.0$ with probability $0.7$, set to $1.0$ with probability $0.2$, and uniformly sampled from $[0.4, 0.6]$ with probability $0.1$.
-For the weights of loss functions, we set $\gamma_{\text{coord}}$ to $0.2$, $\gamma_{\text{dist}}$ to $1.0$, and the weight for QC property loss to $1.0$.
-With this setting, the number of parameters of \name is about 52.4M.
+The number of conformation optimization iterations $R$ is set to $1$, indicating that the model iterates twice in total (once for conformation optimization and once for quantum chemistry property prediction).
+For the training strategy, we specified a standard deviation of $\upsilon = 0.2$ for random noise and employed a particular sampling method for $q$.
+Specifically, $q$ was set to $0.0$ with probability $0.8$, set to $1.0$ with probability $0.1$, and uniformly sampled from $[0.4, 0.6]$ with probability $0.1$.
+With this setting, the number of parameters of \name is about 52.4M. \looseness=-1